 - Utilizing SEO in all content (blogs, white papers, posts)

+Creating an effective marketing strategy and/or marketing plan is all about organization, preparation, and data-backed design.
 Putting together your strategic marketing planning process includes these steps:

 - Perform data collection and analysis through market research

 - Determine marketing budget and allocation for your marketing mix

 - Create marketing assets that support your planning process